 Create a new module

-Representation of the Viam registry, some modules within it, and a rover they support.
+Representation of the Viam Registry, some modules within it, and a rover they support.

 Viam provides built-in support for a variety of different components and services, as well as a registry full of modules created by other users.
-If no existing modules support your specific use case, you can write your own custom resources by creating a module, and either upload it to the Viam registry to share it publicly, or deploy it to your machine as a local module without uploading it to the registry.
+If no existing modules support your specific use case, you can write your own custom modular resources by creating a module, and either upload it to the Viam Registry to share it publicly, or deploy it to your machine as a local module without uploading it to the registry.

 Follow the instructions below to learn how to write a new module using your preferred language and its corresponding Viam SDK, and then deploy it to your machines.